silveste/learning-stuff/java-ee-with-vaadin-spring-boot-and-maven/jewvsbam.md

-# Java EE with Vaadin, Spring Boot and Maven
+# Java EE with Vaadin, Spring Boot and Maven, Holczer Balazs

 (On branch **learning-spring**, switch to master if you want to see all contents)